coupergateway/couper/docs/website/content/2.configuration/4.block/spa.md

 inject those environment based values into the `bootstrap_file` before serving it to the client.

 The first occurrence of the `bootstrap_data_placeholder` will be replaced with the evaluated value of `bootstrap_data`.
-This happens just once on the first request at meant to mainly inject `env` values.
+This happens on startup and meant to inject `env` values.

 ### `bootstrap_data` Example